dylanmooney/node-typescript-starter/README.md

 # Node TypeScript Starter

-This is a starter template for a Node.js project using TypeScript.
+Starter template for a Node.js project using TypeScript.

 It includes essential tooling like ESLint for code linting, Prettier for code formatting, and tsc-alias for TypeScript path alias resolution.

 ## Installation